eclipse-sprotty/sprotty-website/hugo/content/docs/getting_started.md

 5. [Connect to a model source](#connect-to-a-model-source), either local or remote

 ## Setting-up our application
 Our example application is based on TypeScript.
-In the following we will set up our project to be ready for receiving Sprotty.
+In this application we will set up our project to be ready for receiving Sprotty.
 1. Create a new directory and navigate to it
 2. Initialize the project by running
     ```shell